Student budgeting planner

 Most universities have hardship funds, opportunity awards and emergency options available if your financial situation changes or becomes desperate.

-You might not want to admit to your family you're struggling and need help, but if you've tried all other options and are still struggling, it might be your best option.
+You might not want to admit to your family that need help, but if you've tried all other options and are still struggling, it might be your best option.

 If you've run out of money because of overspending, you may have not got your budget quite right.
-Now might be a good time to sit down with your family and draw up another one – sometimes a few heads can be better than one on this sort of thing.
+Now might be a good time to sit down with your family and draw up another one – sometimes a few heads can be better than one.

 BEWARE!
 However bad you think things may have got, NEVER go to a payday lender.
-Payday lenders provide money to those they know can't pay it back, meaning you'll rack up massive interest.
+They provide money to those they know can't pay it back, meaning you'll rack up massive interest.